 Robin M. Closs, S.E., P.E.

-Robin M. Closs, S.E., P.E. has 15 years of experience as a structural engineer in designing and analyzing anything from pipes to multistory buildings in fields such as commercial, power, government, institutional, nuclear, industrial, and residential.
+Robin M. Closs, SE, PE, has 15 years of experience as a structural engineer, designing and analyzing anything from pipes to multistory buildings in fields such as commercial, power, government, institutional, nuclear, industrial, and residential.
 She traveled to Long Island in the aftermath of Hurricane Sandy as part of a Code Enforcement Disaster Assistance Response Team.
-Her engineering knowledge in timber, concrete, steel, masonry, aluminum, and light-gauge metal has helped her design new buildings, complete renovations and additions, demolish existing structures, produce mechanical platforms, and design appropriate repairs to roofs, walls, floors, and spillways.
-Ms. Closs is a past president of The Engineering Society of Buffalo and currently edits their monthly newsletter.
-She is currently employed as a substitute teacher and regularly spends time teaching engineering at local events where she enjoys assisting young minds to see the benefits of engineering.
+Her engineering knowledge in timber, concrete, steel, masonry, aluminum, and light gauge metal has helped her design new buildings, complete renovations and additions, demolish existing structures, produce mechanical platforms, and design appropriate repairs to roofs, walls, floors, and spillways.
+Ms. Closs is a past president of The Engineering Society of Buffalo and currently creates, writes, and edits their monthly newsletter.
+She also regularly spends time tutoring and greatly enjoys assisting young minds to see the benefits of engineering.
 She has also acted as the principal coordinator for 80 person volunteer teams, judged inventions, and mentored winners of engineering city competitions.
 Ms. Closs graduated from the Milwaukee School of Engineering with a BS degree in Architectural Engineering with a Structural Specialty.
-She is a licensed professional engineer in multiple states, a licensed structural engineer in Illinois, and certified as a NCEES model law structural engineer.
-Her goal is to meet client and student needs in a positive, fun, and timely fashion.
+She is a licensed professional engineering in multiple states and a licensed structural engineer in Illinois, and she is certified as a NCEES Model Law Structural Engineer.
+Her goal is to meet client needs in a positive and timely fashion.